lff0305/ffmpeg_qsv/README.md

 # Usage

-Unzip and create the following `ENV` :
+Download the `.tar.gz` file, decompress it, and create the following `ENV` :
 ```
 export LD_LIBRARY_PATH="<the unzipped directory, which contains ffmpeg binary>"
 export LIBVA_DRIVERS_PATH="<the unzipped directory, which contains ffmpeg binary>"